Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Retrieve Criminal Records From the ODRC: The Ohio Department of Corrections & Rehabilitation (ODRC) maintains a database of incarcerated individuals, but also of those under the department’s supervision or those who have been judicially released.
 This makes it a viable way to find offenders with criminal records but are at large—it is accessed at no cost using the Ohio Criminal Record Offender Search Tool.

-How To Run a Greene County Court Case Search
+How To Complete a Greene County Court Case Search

 The Greene County Court is the primary point of contact when searching for court records in the county.
 This courthouse is part of the structure of the Ohio Courts System, which comprises, among others, a Supreme Court, Courts of Appeals and Courts of Common Pleas.16